artsy/artsy.github.io/_posts/2017-03-05-artsy-technology-stack-2017.md

 At our size and complexity, a single code base is simply impractical.
 So, we've tried to be consistent in the coding, deployment, monitoring, and logging practices of these services.
 The more repeatable and disciplined our process, the less overhead is introduced by additional systems.

 We've also explored alternate communication patterns, so systems aren't as dependent on each other's APIs.
 Recently we've begun publishing a stream of interesting data events from our core systems.
 Other systems can simply subscribe to the notifications they care about, so the source system doesn't need to be concerned about integrating with one more destination.
 After experimenting with [Kafka](https://kafka.apache.org/) but finding it hard to manage, we switched to [RabbitMQ](https://www.rabbitmq.com/) for this purpose.
+To provide consistency when publishing events we have [our own gem][eventservice].

 ## Operations